 “In our manufacturing process, we provide quality checks along the way to make sure there is consistency form lure to lure,” said Lisa Hagler VP for operations and part owner of Southern Plastics.
 “We polish and check each mold regularly for any defects or flaws.”

 Hagler said one person is responsible for mixing the vinyl for each batch.
 He knows exactly the amount and what the consistency should be in each mixing.
 The vinyl mixture is transferred to large stales steel drums for pumping into the lure molds.
 Each lure has a recipe for plastic, color, flavor and glitter, if required.
 The color recipes are posted on each drum designated for a particular injection station.
-Flavors and glitter are added as needed depending on the lure requirements.4 in worm
+Flavors and glitter are added as needed depending on the lure requirements.

 “After mixing, the molten plastic is sent to individual injection stations for molding,” Hagler said.
 “We have 38 injection molding stations.
 We run approximately 50 million units (lures) a year.”